ashbb/piano/README.md

 Change log
 ----------
+Jun 02nd, 2009: Wrote the drivers for Mac and Linux (v0.3).
+But not get a chance to run so far.
-Jun 01th, 2009: Added more one song and improved the editing chrone function (v0.2).
+Jun 01st, 2009: Added more one song and improved the editing chrone function (v0.2).
 May 31th, 2009: Added the hovering message function (v0.1a) and two songs.
 May 30th, 2009: First release v0.1